madrugado/deep-learning-nlp-rl-papers/README.md

 Also I've found that, there are some additional materials which are helpful for me or my students, so I've added a new list of miscellaneous [articles](./MISC.md).
 It is not sorted in chronological order, only by content type.

+To make the tool work you need Table-of-Content creation tool, which is integrated with this software; you only need `wget` available for download.
+This tool has an option of twitter integration, which need to be installed and configured before usage.
+The tool was tested to work on Ubuntu Linux 16.04 & MacOS X 10.6; it should work on newer versions of these operating systems.

 ## License
 ![CC BY](https://licensebuttons.net/l/by/3.0/88x31.png)